Secondary Student Resources

 The LCS Honor Code has been established to provide specific expectations of what attitudes and actions are essential in building a school culture that will contribute to the flourishing of all members of the community.
 Students are expected to contribute to fostering a school community that will reflect the glory of God by personally committing to comply with these standards and by encouraging one another to do so as well.

-Secondary Handbook and Dress Code Information
+Secondary Dress Code

-Dress code is frequently a point of contention, frustration, and distraction in Christian schools for students, parents, and faculty.
+Dress code is frequently a point of contention, frustration, and distraction in Christian schools for students, parents and faculty.
 This ought not to be, yet it is.
 Rather than ignore the reality, perhaps a few pertinent remarks would be helpful.

 The Scriptures only touch the issue of dress through principles.
 A Christian school dress code can be dealt with on a “spiritual” basis, only as it relates to biblical principles.
 The underlying principles are not usually a source of contention.
 They are more frequently related to institutional preferences, which the school chooses.
 Two different Christian schools that are equally committed to the Scriptures may have different dress guidelines for their faculty and students.
 Just as churches and families also have varying perspectives.
 Each school necessarily establishes boundaries that conform to its mission.